CONNECT WITH me ON INSTAGRAM

 Cuba Casa particular | Pros

-Casa particulars can either be a room in a house, home stay or an entire apartment or house which you will have to yourself.
-And you’ll find casa particulars on the Airbnb mobile app listed the length and breadth of the island.
-There are lots of casa particulars on Airbnb in every town and city in Cuba.
+Casa particulars can be a room in a house or a home stay with a Cuban family.
+But more often than not, they are entire apartments or houses, which you will have all to yourself.
+You’ll find these private casa particulars on the Airbnb mobile app, listed the length and breadth of the island.

 Most casa particulars will have a regular cleaning services to keep the property tidy throughout your stay.
-And the maids and property owners will be less intrusive than a hotel maid service thereby affording you more privacy.
+And the maids and property owners will be less intrusive than a hotel maid service, thereby affording you more privacy.

 To book a casa particular simply open the Airbnb app and look for a listing in an area of interest.
 Simply view your preferred listing and pay in your home currency and you’re done.